Epoxy adhesive – the most used industrial adhesive

 What is so special about epoxy adhesives?

 The presence of epoxy groups in the chemical formulations of the adhesives grants them several advantages.
-Epoxy resin adhesive can be modified and given desired properties rather easily, but they all share some characteristics including:
+Epoxy resin adhesive can be modified and given desired properties rather easily, but all epoxy adhesives share some characteristics including:

 - Chemical resistance: generally, all epoxy resins resist chemical exposure better than most alternatives.
 With modification epoxy adhesives can even withstand total immersion in harsh chemicals.

-- Durability and final strength: once cured, the epoxy bonds are among the strongest in industrial applications.
+- Durability and final strength: once cured, the epoxy bonds are among the strongest in industrial applications: they even hold the truck lift world record using adhesive, having lifted a 17, 500 kilogram truck.
 They also retain stability over a long period of time.
+Industrial epoxy adhesive systems that use various resins are among the strongest epoxy systems.

 - Electrical properties: one of the desired properties of epoxy resin adhesive is its excellent electrical insulation which makes it suitable for applications like printed circuit boards.